Lynnwood Farnam: Biography

-In 1920 he then became organist at the Church of the Holy Communion in Manhattan's Flatiron District, which he held until the time of his death.
+In 1920 he then became an organist at the Church of the Holy Communion in Manhattan's Flatiron District, which he held until the time of his death.
 This position suited him well.
 It was a small congregation but had a surplus of monetary support.
-The church allowed Farnam go embark on extensive worldwide tours, feeling the world in general would be the beneficiary.
+The church allowed Farnam to embark on extensive worldwide tours, feeling the world in general would be the beneficiary.

 In June 1923 Farnam made his first performing tour of Europe, in England and France.
 While in France he spent time with Louis Vierne at Notre-Dame de Paris.
 October 1923 saw Farnam making his first radio broadcast.
 He commenced a second European tour May 1924, and stayed in the home of Marcel Dupré for a time.
 On February 7, 1927, he commenced a sequence of weekly all-Bach recitals at the Church of the Holy Communion in New York.
 In the late 1920s he toured the United States extensively, ranging from the Deep South to the Midwest to the Northwest.

 He gained an excellent reputation for teaching, and so became head of the organ department of the Curtis Institute of Music in 1927, where he taught weekly until the time of his death.
 He made organ rolls for the Aeolian company in February 1930, of particular importance in that Farnam made no phonograph recordings.
 The Cincinnati Conservatory of Music awarded Farnam an honorary Doctor of Music June 20, 1930.
 His last European tour took place the next month, July 1930.
 It was on this tour that Farnam began to recognize the symptoms of what would prove to be a fatal disease, losing all appetite, feeling highly lethargic, and experiencing chest pains.
 He sought medical treatment in August, having arrived back in the United States.
 By October 6 he was suffering severely.
 Farnam's last recital took place on October 12, 1930, at the Church of the Holy Communion.
-He was in pain during the concert, and was directly thereafter brought to a hospital where he was diagnosed with liver cancer.
-He died in New York on November 23, 1930, of the liver cancer shortly after receiving surgery for gallstones.
-His cremains are in the Great Mausoleum of Forest Lawn Memorial Park in Glendale, California.
+He was in pain during the concert and was directly thereafter brought to a hospital where he was diagnosed with liver cancer.
+He died in New York on November 23, 1930, of liver cancer shortly after receiving surgery for gallstones.
+His cremains are inurned in the Great Mausoleum of Forest Lawn Memorial Park in Glendale, California.